shijistar/enum-plus/README.md

 If you need to automatically update the UI after switching languages, this requires the capabilities of frameworks like React, Vue, or Angular.
 Please consider using plugins such as [@enum-plus/plugin-react](https://github.com/shijistar/enum-plus/tree/main/packages/plugin-react) or [@enum-plus/plugin-vue](https://github.com/shijistar/enum-plus/tree/main/packages/plugin-vue).

-If you are using other internationalization libraries, such as `react-intl`, `vue-i18next`, or `ngx-translate`, you can integrate these libraries through the `Enum.localize` method.
+If you are using other internationalization libraries, such as `react-intl`, `vue-i18next`, or `ngx-translate`, you can integrate these libraries by overwritting the `Enum.localize` method.

 _my-extension.js_